digitaldonkey/open-source-event-calendar/hooks-and-filters.md

 #### Description

-Give other plugins / extensions the ability to do things when saving, like fetching authors which i removed as it's not core.
+Give other plugins / extensions the ability to do things when saving.

 #### Parameters